Studio-Piot/fastapi-sdk/docs/model_controller.md

    - Consider implementing caching for frequently accessed relations
    - Use appropriate cache invalidation strategies when related objects change

+5. **Documentation**
+   - Document available relations in your API documentation
+   - Provide examples of common include patterns
+   - Explain any performance implications of including specific relations

 ## Hooks

 The ModelController provides hooks that can be overridden to add custom behavior before and after create and update operations.